ninakali/ninakali.github.io/notes/win2/index.md

 <p class="imgdesc">Most people would experience Windows 2 through a version shipped with Microsoft Excel.
 It can calculate stonks and plot charts.
 What else do you need?</p>

 ### Standard applications
-Due to a number of reasons, standard Windows 2 applications are almost exactly the same as Windows 1 applications.
+For a number of reasons, standard Windows 2 applications are almost exactly the same as Windows 1 applications.

 ![win2live/02_executive.png](win2live/02_executive.png)
 <p class="imgdesc">MS-DOS Executive is sort of a file manager for Windows that is used to start programs.</p>